-Your watercooling system may come with tube clips.
-Use the clips to fasten the fittings and the tubes together.
+Your watercooling system may come with tube clamps.
+Use a clamp to fasten the fitting and the tube together.

 - 2. Connect a supplied 3/8" ID tube to the fitting. - 3.
-Firmly press a tube clip and hitch it to the bottom end of the 3/8" ID tube. - 4.
-Press another clip and hitch it to the top end of the 3/8" ID tube.
+Loosen the screw of a 1/2" ID tube clamp and hitch it to the bottom end of the 3/8" ID tube.
+Tighten the clamp screw with a screwdriver. - 4.
+Hitch another clamp to the top end of the 3/8" ID tube.

-- 5. Press the clip and connect the assembled tube to the waterblock.
-When done, release the clip to tighten the two together. - 6.
-Repeat Step 1 to 5 for another tube.
+- Connect the assembled tube to the waterblock and tighten the screw of the clamp using a screwdriver. - Repeat Step 1 to 5 for another tube.
 Make sure that both tubes are well connected to prevent leak, and then fill the coolant into the reservoir.
-The picture shows a watercooling system installed to the motherboard.